What is sciatica and how do you relieve this condition?

 - Muscle weakness

-These symptoms can be felt in the lower back, hips, buttocks and/or legs.
+These symptoms can be felt in the lower back, hips, buttocks and down the back of the legs.

-Most patients are able to relieve their sciatica symptoms with conservative, non-invasive treatments, such as analgesics and over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), the use of hot and/or cold compresses and physical therapy, among others.
-Some patients choose to take a more holistic approach to their sciatica treatment by utilizing alternative therapies such as acupuncture, restorative yoga, Pilates, deep tissue massage and chiropractic manipulation.
+Most patients are able to relieve their sciatica symptoms with conservative treatments, such as pain medications, nonsteroidal anti-inflammatory drugs (NSAIDs), hot and cold compresses, steroid injections and physical therapy.
+Some patients choose to take a more holistic approach to their sciatica treatment through alternative therapies such as acupuncture, yoga, Pilates, deep tissue massage and chiropractic manipulation.